 (b) shall, within a period of 3 days after the date of the discovery, furnish to the Minister particulars in writing of the discovery.

+(1a) If —

+(a) petroleum is discovered in a geothermal lease area; or

+(b) geothermal energy resources are discovered in a petroleum lease area,

+the lessee shall, within a period of 3 days after the date of the discovery, furnish to the Minister particulars in writing of the discovery.

-(2) Where petroleum is discovered in a lease area, the Minister may, from time to time, by instrument in writing served on the lessee, direct the lessee to furnish to the Minister, within the period specified in the instrument, particulars in writing of any one or more of the following —
+(2) Where petroleum is discovered in a petroleum lease area, the Minister may, from time to time, by instrument in writing served on the lessee, direct the lessee to furnish to the Minister, within the period specified in the instrument, particulars in writing of any one or more of the following —

 (a) the chemical composition and physical properties of the petroleum;